Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Absolute Hodge cohomology and Beilinson's regulator

 We let $\bar z:=\prod_{p\ge 0} \bar z^{p}$.
 It is expected that is an isomorphism. \item For $i=0$ we have

 Hence $H^{0}(\DR_{\Z}(X))$ is the group of real Hodge classes on $X\otimes_{\Z}\C$.
-As the example of number rings shows the map $ \pi_{0}(\bK_{\Z}(X))\otimes \R\to H^{0}(\DR_{\Z}(X))$ can be far from being surjective. \end{enumerate} \end{con}
+As the example of number rings shows, the map $ \pi_{0}(\bK_{\Z}(X))\otimes \R\to H^{0}(\DR_{\Z}(X))$ can be far from being surjective. \end{enumerate} \end{con}

 The above conjecture is a consequence of Conjectures 8.4.1 and 8.3.3 (Parshin's conjecture) in \cite{MR862628}.
-Beilinson formulates his conjecture in terms of motivic cohomology which he defines as certain Adams eigenspaces of rational algebraic $K$-theory.
+Beilinson formulates his conjecture in terms of motivic cohomology, which he defines as certain Adams eigenspaces of rational algebraic $K$-theory.
 One obtains the above statement by taking the sum over all Adams eigenspaces.
 Moreover, instead of the $K$-theory $\pi_i(\bK_\Z(X))=K_i(X)$ of $X$, he uses the image of $K_i(X)$ in the $K$-theory $K_i(X_\Q)$ of the generic fibre $X_\Q$.
-However, under the assumption that $X$ is regular and has potentially good reduction everywhere, Quillen's localization sequence for the $K$-theory of coherent sheaves together with Parshin's conjecture on the vanishing of rational $K$-theory of smooth proper varieties over finite fields imply, that the map $K_i(X) \to K_i(X)_\Q$ is rationally injective.

-At the moment, these conjectures are far out of reach.
-Essentially, the only known case is that of the ring of integers in a number field where they are due to Borel.
-Also, one can weaken the assumptions on $X$ but then the statement of the conjectures becomes more complicated.
+However, under the assumption that $X$ is regular and has potentially good reduction everywhere, Quillen's localization sequence for the $K$-theory of coherent sheaves together with Parshin's conjecture on the vanishing of rational $K$-theory of smooth proper varieties over finite fields imply, that the map $K_i(X) \to K_i( {X_\Q})$ is rationally injective.
+One can weaken the assumptions on $X$, but then the statement of the conjectures becomes more complicated. \begin{ex} {Using a different construction of the regulator for number rings, Borel \cite{MR0387496} has computed the ranks of the $K$-groups of a number ring $R$.
+Using the notation of Example \ref{wklqdkjkqwdjqwldwqdqdwqdwqd}, his result is given by